chrieke/geojson-invalid-geometry/README.md

 separately in the properties of the feature.
 [Example 1](valid_but_problematic/3d_coordinates.geojson),
 [Example 2](valid_but_problematic/4d_coordinates.geojson)

-### Incorrect geometry data type
-For example, a geometry that can be identified as a Polygon by its shape, has the geometry `type` defined as another type, e.g. LineString.
-Also when a single geometry object (e.g., Point, LineString or Polygon) has multiple, disconnected parts that should be represented as a MultiPoint, MultiLineString or MultiPolygon.

 ### Multi-type Geometry with just one geometry object
 A MultiPoint, MultiLineString or MultiPolygon should represent multiple geometries of the same type